Nella's Nursing Home

 Ability to Keep Residents Mobile

-This tells you the percent of patients who were able to retain mobility over time.
-Retaining mobility is usually a good sign for residents' well-being.
+This is the percentage of residents that remained mobile levels over time.
+Preserving mobility is usually a good sign for residents' health.

 Hospitalizations